tmax818/vero_text/docs/html/_sources/07while_loops.rst.txt

 .. admonition:: Practice these in the Veroskills interface

-   - Write a `while` statement that will print every letter of the following string:
+   - Write a `while` statement that will print every letter of the following string: "The airspeed velocity of an unladen swallow."